mharrah/screening/sql/readme.md

 ## SQL Challenge

-### Get as far as you can with these three exercises
+### Get as far as you can with these four exercises

 1. Setup a SQLTest database on your SQL instance and setup 3 tables with data in them in this instance using one of these two methods:
     - Execute the DACPAC into your local dev SQL instance to create the SQLTest database *note: you can run it repeatedly but it will recreate the database each time*